Ismail11270/Ismail11270/README.md

-- 👋 Hi, I’m Ismail/Ismoil and I'm a software engineer (they say)
+- 👋 Hi, I’m Ismail/Ismoil and I'm a software engineer
 - 👀 I’m interested in literally everything
 - 🌱 I’m currently learning GitLab CI/CD and Spring boot
 - 💞️ I’m looking to collaborate on any fun project/challenge.